-Table 5 reports the estimates of equation (5) using only the sample of job stayers.
-Since the job staying/moving decision can be endogenous, we present estimates with and without controlling for selection into new firms (columns 2 and 3 respectively).
-In column 1 we report the probit estimates for firm mobility.
+Table 3, Panel A reports the estimates of equation (5) using only the sample of job stayers.
+Since the job staying/moving decision can be endogenous (for example, because workers who receive positive transitory shocks, such as a bonus, may postpone a move), we present estimates with and without controlling for selection into new firms (Columns 2 and 3, respectively).
+In Column 1, we report the probit estimates for firm mobility.
 These are used to construct an estimate of the inverse Mills ratio.
-The exclusion restrictions in the mobility probit have the expected effects: the plant closure indicator has a strong positive effect on mobility and so does the residual worker horizon in all provinces.
-Jointly, the instruments are highly statistically significant (the value of the $\chi^2$ test statistic is 17,269 with 96 degrees of freedom) suggesting that the estimates do not suffer from weak exclusion restriction problems.
+The exclusion restrictions in the mobility probit (variables that affect the decision to move but do not affect wage growth) have the expected effects: the plant closure indicator, equal to one if the current job is found after a displacement due to plant closure in the previous job, has a strong positive effect on mobility and so does the residual worker horizon in all provinces.15 Jointly, the instruments are highly statistically significant (the value of the χ^2 test statistic is 17,269 with 96 degrees of freedom) suggesting that the estimates do not suffer from weak exclusion restriction problems.16